-In team documentation, either a clinical person (nurse or medical assistant) or trained clerical person documents, or “scribes,” the visit.
+In team documentation, a clinical team member (nurse or medical assistant) or trained documentation specialist remains with the physician during the patient visit in order to document or “scribe” the visit.
 There are benefits to both approaches:

 The medical assistant or nurse is able to remain with the patient throughout the visit, conducting rooming activities before the visit, documenting the visit while the physician is in the room, and reemphasizing and educating the patient at the end of the visit.
 He or she is able to provide continuity for the patient, building trust between the patient and care team.
 Between visits, the same team member is also well prepared to answer any questions from the patient that may arise.
 This approach enhances the nurse's or medical assistant's relationship with each patient.

-The primary responsibility of the clerical documentation specialist is to shadow the physician and document all patient visits, enabling the physician to connect with his or her patients.
+The primary responsibility of the scribe/documentation specialist is to shadow the physician and document all patient visits, enabling the physician to connect with his or her patients.
 In some practices, documentation specialists may have additional responsibilities, such as care coordination and scheduling follow-up appointments.

-In a team-based care model, the number of inbox messages that are sent to the team should decrease for several reasons.
+In a team-based care model, the number of in-basket messages sent to physicians should decrease for several reasons:

 Lab results are discussed during the visit, so the number of messages sent back and forth to discuss results or set up a call is significantly reduced.